odinalx/odinalx/README.md

 <h2 align="center">Hi 👋!
-My name is Odin and I'm Fullstack Developper, form France</h2>
+My name is Odin and I'm Fullstack Developper, from France</h2>

 ###